 The most crucial element of a successful food drive or collection is simply ensuring that people know about it.
 If people know there is a food drive, they will bring the food.
 Once your timeline has been determined, get the word out right away.
 Consider sending out e-mails, creating flyers, and spreading the word through word-of-mouth and social media.

-CUMAC collected and distributed nearly 2 million pounds of food for those struggling with hunger last year.
+CUMAC collected and distributed over 1.5 million pounds of food for those struggling with hunger last year.
 Every food drive or collection allows us to keep up with the growing need in our community.
 Thank you for your support!

 4. Start Collecting